What are the 4 types of coffee roast?

 Light Roast

-Always get the lighter roasts when buying speciality single-origin coffee beans.
+Always get the lighter roasts when buying specialty single-origin coffee beans.
 Light roasting lets you taste the unique flavors of that origin.
 Darker roasts can overpower those regional flavor notes.

 Some Common Names for Light Roast